corgibytes/freshli-cli/README.md

 ## Building

+> :gear: Prerequisites

+* The scripts in the `bin/` directory require `ruby` version 3.1 or later to be [installed](https://www.ruby-lang.org/en/documentation/installation/).
+* Make sure you have the latest [.NET 7.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) installed before attempting to run any of the commands below.

 The project can be built using the `bin/build.rb` script.

 To build manually, you first need to install the DotNet tools that are used by the project with: